nebulab/pulsar/README.md

 `my_application` specific ones and add specific `production.rb` stage configuration.
 At last it will run `cap deploy` on it.

-Right now Pulsar does not support tasks other then deploy.
-Support for running other Capistrano tasks will come, state tuned!

 ### Listing applications

 Pulsar can fetch your configuration repository and list the application and